tommyconner96/back-end/README.md

 DELETE to '/users/:id' will DELETE a user (protected route)

+PUT to '/users/:id' will EDIT a user (protected route). must send a phoneNumber and password in request. username cannot be changed.

 POST to '/auth/register' will CREATE a user, as mentioned in first paragraph

 users can be CREATED, READ, and DELETED.
 PUT has not been implemented for users.